curv3d/curv/docs/Language.rst

   which are name/value or string/value pairs.
   ``{``\ *field_generator*\ ``}`` is a record comprehension.

+An action can be used in any context requiring a definition, element generator, or field generator.
+An expression can be used in any context requiring a field generator.

 There are two kinds of programs.
 A source file is always interpreted as an expression, and the other phrase types only occur when embedded in expressions.